p-org/P/Docs/docs/getstarted/install.md

     function pmc { coyote test $args }
     ```

-??? fail "`coyote` not found after installation"

-    After installation, run `which coyote` and it should show:
-    ```shell
-    which coyote
-    coyote is /Users/<user>/.dotnet/tools/coyote
-    ```
-    If not, add `$HOME/.dotnet/tools` to `$PATH` in your `.bash_profile` (or equivalent) and try again after restarting the shell.

 ### [Step 5] Recommended IDE (Optional)

 - For developing P programs, we recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) as we support basic [P syntax highlighting](syntaxhighlight.md) for IntelliJ.

-- For debugging generated C# code, we recommend using [Rider](https://www.jetbrains.com/rider/) for Mac or [Visual Studio 2019](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio) for Windows.
+- For debugging generated C# code, we recommend using [Rider](https://www.jetbrains.com/rider/) for Mac/Linux or [Visual Studio 2019](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio) for Windows.

 - For debugging generated Java code, we recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/)

-### Using the P tool
+## Using P
-Great!
-You are all set to compile and test your first P program.
-To learn how to use the P tool chain read [here](usingP.md).
+ Great :smile:!
+You are all set to compile and test your first P program :mortar_board:.
+To learn how to use the P tool chain jump [here](usingP.md).